neuronsimulator/testcorenrn/README.md

 * [NEURON](https://github.com/neuronsimulator/nrn)
 * [CoreNEURON](https://github.com/BlueBrain/CoreNeuron)

+# Compatibility

+- This version of the repository is compatible with NEURON versions newer than 8.1 (#10)

 # How to install `NEURON` with `CoreNEURON`

 More information and details how to do this you can find in the above links.
 A typical way to install them to run the tests is the following: